tzarc/keyboards/Rev2a/Djinn-BOM.md

 # Djinn Rev2a BOM

+## PCB Manufacture

+I've had some reports that JLCPCB have thrown on a $15.20 USD extra charge due to too many instances of routing.

+I (@tzarc) wasn't charged, but there are now reports on Discord that JLCPCB are charging extra.

+If you've been given an extra charge, feel free to ask them why you've been charged more than others with the same design... and let @tzarc know so we can keep track of whether other PCB manufacturers should be recommended instead of JLCPCB.

 ## Build Notes

 **There are two resistors that are used to determine whether the PCB is a left-hand or a right-hand board -- R23 and R25.
 Populate only one; R23 for a left-hand board, R25 for a right-hand board.**